H2Oxi/assassyn-public/python/assassyn/codegen/simulator/external.md

 - Optional `ASSASSYN_VERILATOR` lets you override the Verilator binary location.
 - Provide a C++17-capable toolchain.
 Set `CXX` to the desired compiler, otherwise the generator probes `clang++`, `g++`, then `c++`.
 - To tweak build flags or linking strategy, adjust `_build_verilator_library()` in `python/assassyn/codegen/simulator/external.py`.
+- The glue layer that wires generated crates into the simulator config lives in `python/assassyn/codegen/simulator/verilator.py` (`emit_external_sv_ffis`).

 ## Debugging Tips

 - Inspect `<simulator>/external_modules.json` to confirm the generator recognised the expected ports, clock/reset flags, and crate layout.
-- The generated crates live under `<workspace>/<verilator_dirname>/`.
+- The generated crates live under `<simulator>/<verilator_dirname>/`.
 Running `cargo build` inside the simulator project rebuilds all external FFIs and provides compiler errors with direct source references.
 - To validate behaviour, you can instantiate the Rust wrappers manually from a standalone test harness and call the exposed methods (`set_*`, `get_*`, `clock_tick`) to mimic what the simulator does.

 This pipeline ensures `ExternalSV` modules compile into verilated models that integrate seamlessly with the Rust simulator, with a clear separation between generated glue code and template-driven build logic.